garybuckle/garybuckleblog/_posts/injury.md

 I began to contemplate how I could make the best out of the situation.
 The best out of not doing what I have loved doing for a long time.
 I was bang in the middle or preparing for a marathon in Copenhagen.
 Boom!
-I tore the retina in my right eye!
+I tore the retina in my right eye and I had no idea how!

 ## What not to do!

 Do not underestimate the fact that you have to recover and that is very much dependant on the injury.
 In my case it took 5 weeks before I was told that I could do _light exercise_.
 I did what I considered to be _light exercise_ by skipping, jumping rope for twenty minutes.
-Afterwhich I had no vision
+After which I had no vision in my left eye at all.

 ## Easy answers came first:

-- The bits of me that had been complaining about the running and the squash like my left foot, with the [Plantar fasciitis](https://en.wikipedia.org/wiki/Plantar_fasciitis), a feature since the Berlin Marathon.
+- The bits of me that had been complaining about the running and the squash, like the pain in my left foot, [Plantar fasciitis](https://en.wikipedia.org/wiki/Plantar_fasciitis), a feature I had lived with since the Berlin Marathon.
 After Saturday morning pressure sessions with my [coach](https://www.darrenwithey.co.uk).
   I would hobble around avoiding putting pressure on my left foot.

+  he advantages of not training.

 - My wife would see more of me.
 - I would have time to read more!